 In addition, we must successfully manage transition issues that may result from the departure or retirement of members of our leadership team.
-For example, our Chief Executive Officer will retire at the end of fiscal year 2024 and will be succeeded by our current Chief Financial Officer.
-Any significant leadership change or senior management transition involves inherent risks and any failure to ensure a smooth transition could hinder our strategic planning, business execution, and future performance.
-We cannot provide assurances that any current or future changes of management personnel will not cause disruption to operations or customer relationships or a decline in our operating results
+For example, our Chief Executive Officer retired at the end of fiscal year 2024 and is succeeded by our former Chief Financial Officer.
+Any significant leadership change or senior management transition involves inherent risks and failure to ensure a smooth transition could hinder our strategic planning, business execution, and future performance.
+We cannot provide assurances that any changes of management personnel will not cause disruption to operations or customer relationships or a decline in our operating results.